mvolkmann/blog/src/love2d.md

 To install this, copy the `tween.lua` from the link above into your project.

 The following example tweens the location of a piece of text.
+The text decreases in font size as it drops down the screen and bounces when it reaches the bottom.

 ```lua
 -- Describe the subject which is the thing to be tweened.